 Examples are the Residency Questionnaire required by people living in Abu Dhabi, United Arab Emirates, and the Education and Work Experience Questionnaire required by those in Islamabad, Pakistan.

 Be sure to include any required supplemental information forms for your immigration application or risk having your application sent back to you or having serious delays in the decision-making process.

 6. Providing Misinformation or Not Explaining Missing Information

-Providing misinformation in an application is a serious offense is Canadian immigration law.
+Providing misinformation in an application is a serious offence is Canadian immigration law.
 IRCC relies on information provided by the applicant to make a decision on the file, and it expects that the information provided be truthful.

 The consequences of providing misinformation are a rejected application and a possible for exclusion from Canada for at least 2 years or more.

 The difficulty is that even innocent errors can be considered a misrepresentation which can sink your Canada immigration application immediately.